jdaw1/placemat/Documentation/introduction_first_placemat.md

 ```PostScript
 % Recommendation: move changed parameters to just above this line.
 ```
-By copy-paste move the changed parameters to above that line.
+By cut-and-paste move the changed parameters to above that line.
 And then move and update `ParametersVersionDateTimeAdobeFormat`, which is the time-stamp of the changing of the parameters in the form D:YYYYMMDDhhmm.

 ### More settings